TxtDot/dalet/README.md

 h[1]: TxtDot revolution
 p: TxtDot is a cool project

-# If no tag is specified, then the 'paragraph' tag is placed
+# If no tag is specified, then the 'el' tag is placed
-# () for block of text
+This is element
+br

+# if no tag is specified but a '()' is present, then the 'p' tag is placed
+# '\n' is deleted only in this format.
+If a break line is needed in a paragraph, use '  \n'.
 (
   Check Dalet too
   This is one paragraph
 )

-This is another paragraph
+( This is another paragraph )
-br

 # [ ] for argument
 row[center] {